turbot/steampipe-mod-aws-thrifty/controls/docs/ec2.md

 ## Thrifty EC2 Benchmark

 Thrifty developers eliminate their unused and under-utilized EC2 instances.
-This benchmark focuses on finding resources that have not been restarted recently, have low utilization and are using very large instance sizes.
+This benchmark focuses on finding resources that have not been restarted recently, have low utilization, using very large instance sizes and revered instances scheduled to expire within the next 30 days or have expired in the preceding 30 days.

 ### Default Thresholds